Lod: Late Bronze

-Iron Age
+Classical era

 From the fifth century BCE until the Roman period, the city was a centre of Jewish scholarship and commerce.

 According to British historian Martin Gilbert, during the Hasmonean period, Jonathan Maccabee and his brother, Simon Maccabaeus, enlarged the area under Jewish control, which included conquering the city.

-Roman period
+Roman era

 The Jewish community in Lod during the Mishnah and Talmud era is described in a significant number of sources, including information on its institutions, demographics, and way of life.
 The city reached its height as a Jewish center between the First Jewish-Roman War and the Bar Kokhba revolt, and again in the days of Judah ha-Nasi and the start of the Amoraim period.
 The city was then the site of numerous public institutions, including schools, study houses, and synagogues.

 In 43 BC, Cassius, the Roman governor of Syria, sold the inhabitants of Lod into slavery, but they were set free two years later by Mark Antony.

-During the First Jewish–Roman War, the Roman proconsul of Syria, Cestius Gallus, razed the town on his way to Jerusalem in 66 CE.
+During the First Jewish–Roman War, the Roman proconsul of Syria, Cestius Gallus, razed the town on his way to Jerusalem in Tishrei 66 CE.
 According to Josephus, "[he] found the city deserted, for the entire population had gone up to Jerusalem for the Feast of Tabernacles.
 He killed fifty people whom he found, burned the town and marched on".
 Lydda was occupied by Emperor Vespasian in 68 CE.

 In the period following the destruction of Jerusalem in 70 CE, Rabbi Tarfon, who appears in many Tannaitic and Jewish legal discussions, served as a rabbinic authority in Lod.

 During the Kitos War, 115–117 CE, the Roman army laid siege to Lod, where the rebel Jews had gathered under the leadership of Julian and Pappos.
 Torah study was outlawed by the Romans and pursued mostly in the underground.
 The distress became so great, the patriarch Rabban Gamaliel II, who was shut up there and died soon afterwards, permitted fasting on Ḥanukkah.
 Other rabbis disagreed with this ruling.
 Lydda was next taken and many of the Jews were executed; the "slain of Lydda" are often mentioned in words of reverential praise in the Talmud.

 In 200 CE, emperor Septimius Severus elevated the town to the status of a city, calling it Colonia Lucia Septimia Severa Diospolis.
 The name Diospolis ("City of Zeus") may have been bestowed earlier, possibly by Hadrian.
 At that point, most of its inhabitants were Christian.
 The earliest known bishop is Aëtius, a friend of Arius.

+During the following century (200-300CE), it's said that Joshua ben Levi founded a yeshiva in Lod.